NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 *exclude by BNFCHAPTER - not recommended since very incomplete data

-*don't exclude by PRODUCT IDENTIFIER (i.e., prodcodeid in CPRD) /*Why?
+*Why don't exclude by PRODUCT IDENTIFIER? (i.e., prodcodeid in CPRD) /*Why?
 It is a less transparent coding method.
 As product identifiers are numerical codes that do not contain qualitative information (eg, name, route, formulation), the exclusions are harder to visualise as one read through the coding script.
 This is important partiicularly when a researcher were to return to the script, e.g., to revise the nature of the codelist exclusions, and visualise these exclusions explicity. */

 *************************************************************
 //4.)
 Cleaning / resorting